-Once the dry ingredients have been thoroughly combined you’re going to add in the “buttermilk” mixture, vegan butter, a little coconut oil, and some sugar.
-Using either 2 knives or what I have, a pastry cutter, you’re going to bring the biscuit dough together.
+Once the dry ingredients have been thoroughly combined you’re going to add in the “buttermilk” mixture, vegan “butter,” a little coconut oil, and some sugar.
+Using either 2 forks or what I have, a pastry cutter, you’re going to bring the biscuit dough together.
 As you’re doing this you’re going to add in a few tablespoons of the ice cold water we prepared earlier to help with this process.

 When the dough has come together it should look a little like the picture below.
 If you have some flour that didn’t quite work in don’t worry about it -just get the dough as combined as possible without A) overworking it, and B) adding too much water.

 You should be able to grab the dough, pinch it or press it, and see it hold together nicely.

 Turn out your biscuit dough onto a very lightly floured surface and work it a little, gently pressing the dough flat then folding it over onto itself and repeating the process.
 In doing this we’re creating layers in our biscuits and we are working in just a little more of the loose flour.
 Be sure to only do this for about a minute and no more than that because we don’t want to melt the “butter” and warm the dough with our hands.